BMSD‑40Modbus - DC brush motor controller with RS‑485

 - - programming inputs IN1 and IN2, which can also be used as START / STOP and REVERSE / DIRECTION signals;

 - - selection of the logic of operation of input signals IN1 and IN2 (START / STOP and REVERS) - triggering on the edge or signal level.

-When working with a collector motor with an encoder based on a Hall sensor, the controller provides advanced options for controlling the drive:
+When working with a brushed motor with an encoder (Hall sensor), the controller provides advanced options for controlling the drive:

-- - Speed stabilization based on information from Hall sensors.
+- - Speed stabilization based on information from the encoder.

-- - Positioning to a given coordinate or displacement by a given value according to the Hall sensors in the range from - 2 147 483 647 to + 2 147 483 647 Hall sensors switching.
+- - Positioning to a given coordinate or displacement by a given value according to the encoder in the range from - 2 147 483 647 to + 2 147 483 647 Hall sensors switching.

 The most simple command system allows you to compose motor control algorithms in the form of a sequence of executable instructions.
 The controller allows you to create loops, wait timers, use conditional and unconditional, relative and absolute jumps, create and use subroutines.
 The maximum program length is 1024 instructions.